Bride buying: Mail-order brides

 One of the most common forms of modern-day bride-buying is mail-order brides.
 It is estimated that there are 90 agencies that deal with the selling and purchasing of mail order brides.
 These agencies have websites that list the addresses, pictures, names and biographies of up to 25,000 women that are seeking husbands, with American husbands being the most common preference.
+This fact is also proved by personal stories and experiences of men who have married foreign women.

 While there are women listed on these sites from all over the world, the majority of mail-order brides come from Russia and the Philippines.
 According to these agencies, 10% of women who choose to become mail-order brides are successful and find a husband through their services.
 The agencies also state that there are around 10,000 mail-order marriages a year, with about 4,000 of these marriages involving men in the United States.